 - Include all stakeholders in the planning process.
 Typical stakeholders include your data center’s facility management team, commissioning agent, equipment manufacturer, general contractor, electrical contractor, and load bank vendor.

-- Implement elements of your commissioning plan at each project phase.
+- Implement elements of your data center testing plan at each project phase.

 - Project Planning Phase – Finalize agreements, develop your budget and schedule, address commissioning requirements, clarify roles for each project phase, and develop a commissioning checklist.